ROM: A Member Value Framework for Credit Unions

 What Does A High Score Mean?

-A high ROM score (close or near 100%) means your credit union provides strong value to members compared with your peers.
+A high ROM score (close to or near 100%) means your credit union provides strong value to members compared with your peers.
 This often reflects a people-first approach and an engaged membership that uses your products and services more fully.

 Some ROM measures may run counter to short-term earnings, such as lower loan yields.
 Even so, many credit unions achieve both strong ROM scores and healthy financials by fostering deeper member relationships.